cabforum/servercert/docs/BR.md

 Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.

-For the purpose of calculations, a day is measured as 86,400 seconds.
-Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
-For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.
+Due to the precision with which Certificate validity periods are measured, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, to prevent off-by-one-second errors.

 ## 6.4 Activation data